L-1 Visa Guide for Indian Managers & Executives Moving to the U.S.

 Executive Summary

-Whether you’re a corporate mobility manager coordinating multiple transfers, a founder setting up a U.S. office, or an employee relocating to take on a leadership role, our India–U.S. legal team delivers the clarity, coordination, and compliance that cross-border mobility demands.
+Whether you’re a corporate mobility manager coordinating transfers, a founder expanding your Indian business into the U.S., or a professional relocating to take on a leadership role, our India–U.S. immigration team provides the clarity, coordination, and compliance that cross-border mobility requires.

-With offices in Mumbai, Delhi, New York, and London, we have supported hundreds of successful L-1 filings across technology, finance, manufacturing, and consulting sectors.
+With offices across India in Mumbai, New Delhi, and Bangalore, as well as in New York and London, our team of L1 Visa Consultants has successfully guided hundreds of L-1 Visa filings for clients in technology, finance, manufacturing, and consulting.

 Download L-1 Visa Checklist